A Florida Slip and Fall Lawyer Evaluates Actual Cases of Trip and Fall Injuries

 The final award for the plaintiffs was $5000 in medical expenses, significantly less than the $45,000 originally sought.

 In the above Arnez case, it appears that there was an attempt to extract compensation that the case did not warrant, using dubious facts and embellishment.
-This was not on the part of the injury attorneys, but instead on the facts that were presented to the attorneys by the clients as a true representation of what happened and of their injuries.
+This was not on the part of the slip and fall injury attorneys, but instead on the facts that were presented to the attorneys by the clients as a true representation of what happened and of their injuries.
+Basically, the clients lied or embellished the facts of their case to their own attorney in the hope of getting more money.

 The court, judge, attorneys, and witnesses’ time were unnecessarily wasted.
 The final cost to prepare and try the case for the firm far exceeded the amount of the verdict, many times over.
-Had the plaintiffs been upfront and honest with their attorney during the initial consultation, there is a distinct possibility that this case would never have gone to trial and much time and money would not have been wasted.
+Had the plaintiffs been upfront and honest with their personal injury attorney during the initial consultation, there is a distinct possibility that this case would never have gone to trial and a lot of time and money would not have been wasted.

 Contrary to the Arnez case, there are many trip-and-fall cases in which severe and life-changing injuries do occur.
 When someone trips and falls and really does get hurt, they may suffer a traumatic brain injury, spinal cord injury, broken bones, or many other types of injuries.
 This type of accident really can be quite dangerous.